 It is produced utilizing a two-step melt phase polycondensation process.
 It’s a simple but effective process combining two monomers with the help of a small release of water.

-PETG boasts better heat resistance than PET which helps in lowering the melting point and inhibit crystallization.
+PETG boasts better heat resistance than PET, which helps lower the melting point and inhibits crystallization.

 Key Properties of PETG –